 As you’re riding, you push your back wheels out with your back heel to bring your longboard sideways perpendicular to the road.
 Your wheels lose traction and start skidding across the ground, and the friction slows you down dramatically.

 There are many kinds of slides, including :

-One of the most effective and commonly used slide for stopping on your longboard is the Coleman slide, a glove down shutdown slide.
+One of the most effective and commonly used slides for stopping on your longboard is the Coleman slide, a glove-down shutdown slide.
 Again, learning to pull the Coleman slide comfortably is not easy and takes time and practice.
 Let’s take a brief look at the steps you need to take to learn it.